leokao0801/GUI-Template/README.txt

             theShader.setUniform("u_variableName01", componentName.variable01Name);

-And then you can use u_variableName01 in .frag!
+And now you can use u_variableName01 in .frag!